BlockchainCommons/BCSwiftFoundation/Sources/BCFoundation/Shared/SecureComponents/ABOUT.md

 An `Identity` is kept secret, and can produce both private and public keys for signing and encryption.
 A `Peer` is just the public keys and `Salt` extracted from an `Identity` and can be made public.
 Signing and public key encryption is performed using the `Identity` of one party and the `Peer` from another.

-**Note:** Due to the use of randomness in the cryptographic constructions, separate runs of the code are extremly unlike to replicate the exact CBOR and URs (forthcoming) below.
+**Note:** Due to the use of randomness in the cryptographic constructions, separate runs of the code are extremly unlikely to replicate the exact CBOR and URs (forthcoming) below.

 ### Example 1: Plaintext